alexkychen/ds-hub/_sources/openai.md

 Hanoffs and agent-as-tools are similar.
 It's an agent handles processes between tools (function tool or/and agent as tool).

 In this scenario, we create a set of tools and one handoffs (some agents and function tools inside the handoffs), and finally call a agent manager to run.

+Note: In agents as tool, we use `.as_tool` to convert an agent into a tool, but handoffs simply contains agents.

 ```{code-block} python
 # create agents that should run step by step